getodk/docs/docs/tutorial-entities.rst

 Capture information about the action taken
 -------------------------------------------

-You can now add to the "Respond to problem" form to capture information about any actions that the town employee takes.
+You can now add to the "Address problem" form to capture information about any actions that the town employee takes.

 #.
 Add a field list group to show multiple questions on a single screen.